lowderchris/FRoDO/README.md

 - [X] Complete merging of all routines
 - [X] Read parameter configuration file
 - [ ] Modify for the use of differing time scales
-- [ ] Upload data visualization routines
+- [X] Upload data visualization routines
+- [ ] Add 3d plotting routines